 Film, TV & Theatre

-Claire's four short films have played at more than 50 festivals worldwide and have picked up several prizes internationally.
-She has been commissioned by the Wellcome Trust, Film London, Rankin and Universal Music and her previous work also includes an essay film shot entirely underwater, which she produced.
+Claire's award-winning short films have explored similar themes around identity with a suspenseful, atmospheric visual style and she has been commissioned by the Wellcome Trust, Film London, Rankin and Universal Music.
+Her previous work also includes an experimental film shot underwater, which she produced.

 BFI, Redbreast Productions

 Feature adaptation of Laura Kaye’s novel co-written with Emily Marcuson, in development with the BFI.

 BBC Films, BFI, Creative England, iFeatures, Quiddity Films